Finishing the NH Rail Trail Challenge: some patch-y thoughts

 Whipple Street access bridge from Mine Falls Park.

 How To: A bit of road walking was involved in the loop.
-I parked on Whipple Street, walked up Simon Street to Will Street – watching out for the tractor-trailers on their way to the nearby UPS depot – and then picked up the Heritage Trail.
+I parked on Whipple Street, walked up Simon Street to Will Street – watching out for the tractor-trailers on their way to the nearby UPS depot – and then picked up the Heritage Trail on the sidewalk.
 When I got to the sign on the trail pointing me to Mine Falls’ 7th Street entrance, I turned onto 7th Street and followed it across Ledge Street to the park entrance.
 I turned left at the canal and kept walking back to the Whipple Street entrance.
 A little shy of 3 miles, all told.

 Recent walks and rides: Londonderry, Derry, and Windham.
 Each town has its own portion of New Hampshire rail trail on the old Manchester-Lawrence rail line.
 There are gaps, but the segments are being stitched together a bit at a time.